Gloria Venturini

 10. St. Alexander's Festival in Ischia

-Also in Campania, on the enchanting island of Ischia, there is the annual festival of St. Alexander on August 26, during which a colourful procession of participants parade through the narrow street in traditional costumes, starting from the Aragonese Castle and ending at the port.
+Also in Campania, on the enchanting island of Ischia, there is the annual festival of St. Alexander on August 26, during which a colorful procession of participants parade through the narrow street in traditional costumes, starting from the Aragonese Castle and ending at the port.

 Among the participants, you will be able to identify the Greek colonists of Pithecusa, the Romans in their purple robes and the fluffy stately clothes of the families that ruled the island for centuries, such as the Ferrante, Colonna and Bourbon families.